Opening of the British Council Hong Kong's headquarters

 2013

-The British Council introduced the highly flexible adult English course ‘myClass’ which allows students selecting the class date, time, topic and even teacher according to their preference and schedule.
+The British Council introduced the highly flexible adult English course ‘myClass’ which allows students to select the class date, time, topic and even teacher according to their preference and schedule.

 The first global computer-based Cambridge English, Starters examination, was also launched.